-One distinguished commentator has combined the two afore mentioned theories be advancing the following view:
+One distinguished commentator has combined the two aforementioned theories by advancing the following view:

-The Declaration is now considered to be an authoritative interpretation of the U.N Charter, Spelling out in considerable details the meaning of the phrase "human rights and fundamental freedoms", which Member States agreed in the Charter to promote and observe.
+The Declaration is now considered to be an authoritative interpretation of the U.N.
+Charter, spelling out in considerable detail the meaning of the phrase "human rights and fundamental freedoms", which Member States agreed in the Charter to promote and observe.
 The Universal Declaration has jointed the Charter.
-As part of the Constitutinal Struture of the world community, the Declaration, as an authoritative listing of human rights, has become a basic component of international customary law, binding all states, not only members of the United Nations.
+As part of the constitutional structure of the world community, the Declaration, as an authoritative listing of human rights, has become a basic component of international customary law, binding all states, not only members of the Untied Nations.

-It remains to be seen whether this characterization of the Universal Declaration will gain general acceptance, particularly if is understood as imposing on all states an immediate obligation to conform to its every provision.
-Some commentators are now putting forth a third theory which characterizes various international human rights norms, including the Universal declaration as being reflective of a dynamic modern aspect of general priniciples of law.
-Whether the theory, it is today clear that the international community attributes a very special moral and normative status to the Universal Declarations that no other instrument of its kind has acquired.
+It remains to be seen whether this characterization of the Universal Declaration will gain general acceptance, particularly if it is understood as imposing on all states an immediate obligation to conform to its every provision.
+Some commentators are now putting forth a third theory which characterizes various international human rights norms, including the Universal Declaration as being reflective of a dynamic modern aspect of general principles of law.
+Whether the theory, it is today clear that the international community attributes a very special moral and normative status to the Universal Declaration that no other instrument of its kind has acquired.